 Choose the date of the org snapshot you'd like to restore from and click

-- Select an item to view the metadata differences.
+Select an item to view the metadata differences.
 The diff viewer in the lower half of the screen will show the differences between the backup snapshot (on the left) and the org's live state (on the right).

 To add an item to your deployment package, check the box next to its name.
 It will then appear in the

 When you've selected what you want to restore, click

-If it finds anything which may cause issues, it will suggest changes to your package to fix them.
+If it finds any potential issues, it will suggest changes to your package to fix them.
 These fixes are optional, but following the recommendations will make your package more likely to deploy successfully.

 Nextwhen you've reviewed the suggested changes.

 Once this process begins, Gearset will upload the package to Salesforce and queue it up for release.
 You can also run a validation first, or specify the test level to run during the deployment from this page.

-Backuptype and your org will be restored to the backup snapshot state.
+Backup, and your org will be restored to the backup snapshot state.